2013 in Singaporean football: National teams

-Men's Senior Team
+Singapore men's national football team

 Following Radojko Avramović's resignation after Singapore's victory in the 2012 AFF Suzuki Cup, LionsXII coach V Sundramoorthy was announced as the stand-in head coach while the FAS searched for a new coach to fill the vacancy.

 On 15 May 2013, former Belarus coach Bernd Stange was unveiled as the new head coach of the Singapore national football team.